 - Titicaca Lake

-It is the biggest lake of the continent, therefore you can visit it from the Peruvian side or Bolivian.
+It is the biggest lake on the continent, therefore you can visit it from the Peruvian side or Bolivian.
 In my opinion, the latter is the most authentical.
 In fact, go to Copacabana and visit La Isla del Sol.
-I loved loosing myself on this island and it is so rich in culture.
+I loved losing myself on this island and it is so rich in culture.
 Notwithstanding, you can only reach it by boat and the trip can be rough.